-All enquiries regarding the wellbeing or safety of a child in the workplace should be directed to the policy officer, Child Protection Policy on (08) 9222 2555, The policy officer will consult with the manager, child protection policy and a decision will be made about the most appropriate response to the concern.
+All enquiries regarding the wellbeing or safety of a child in the workplace should be directed to the policy officer, Policy and Service Design on (08) 9222 2555, The policy officer will consult with the manager, child protection policy and a decision will be made about the most appropriate response to the concern.

 A safety and wellbeing assessment (SWA) in relation to a child in employment involves assessing whether the child’s safety and/or wellbeing may be jeopardised by being employed, or by the nature or extent of the child’s work; and/or whether the nature of the business, or the work carried out is considered harmful to all children in the workplace.

-Authorised officers from Child Protection Policy will generally lead the assessment.
+Authorised officers from Policy and Service Design will generally lead the assessment.
 They can use reasonable force and request a police officer or other person to accompany them (as required).
 The relevant district office and/or Crisis Care Unit will be advised of the assessment and may be requested to assist in the process, particularly where there may be an ongoing role for Communities.

 Where the parent’s details are known, they should be informed about the nature of the concern, the process involved in an assessment and their views sought on the child’s employment.
 The parent’s permission to interview the child must also be sought.

-Copies of Part 7 of the Act, specifically s.195 Powers of authorised officers, must be given to people interviewed at the place of employment.
+Copies of Part 7 of the Act, and specifically s.195 Powers of authorised officers, must be given to each person interviewed at the place of employment.

 The SWA should consider factors such as: